scientific-python/repo-review/README.md

 ## Development of repo-review and plugins

-This repository is intended to be fun and easy to develop - it requires and uses Python 3.10, and uses a lot of the new features in 3.9 and 3.10.
+This project is intended to be fun and easy to develop and design checks for - it requires and uses Python 3.10, and uses a lot of the new features in 3.9 and 3.10.
 It's maybe not entirely conventional, but it enables very simple plugin development.
 It works locally, remotely, and in WebAssembly (using [Pyodide][]).

 There are a few key designs that are very useful and make this possible.
 First, all paths are handled as Traversables.
 This allows a simple Traversable